-What does :red candle: mean?

-In early November 2017 we lost a popular Mastodonian to suicide. :red_candle: and lattentacle commemorate our friend Natalie Nguyen.
+What does mean?
+In early November 2017 Nguyen.
+7 we lost a popular Mastodonian to suicide. and commemorate our friend Natalie

 What's the generally-accepted Mastodon etiquette?

 There are no hard-and-fast rules for everybody, and (as noted above) different instances have different guidelines.
 That said, many people follow some simple guidelines meant to make Mastodon a friendlier place for everybody.